CorvetteCole/NOHS-Edge-Client/README.md

+# ARCHIVED
+This project has been unpublished from the Play Store and further development ceased due to me not attending the school any longer and being unable to support it.
+I will leave the code here just for archival purposes.
+This was the first app I ever made.

 # NOHS-Edge-Client
 This is an alternative to the NOHS Stampede official app.
 Compared to the official Stampede app, this app is: